mulcmu/T1-pyro/README.md

 ### Custom Cables

 * Custom cable from a Pi usb connector to the stock Usb hub board
-* Custom cable from the stock lower core board 5v to the Pi *GPIO*
+* Custom cable from the stock lower adapter board 5v to the Pi *GPIO*
 * [Details](custom_cables.md)

 ### Parts